LonerHermitNEET/Matthew/Matthew.md

 Matthew replied: "If she's the one being made to advance the new *birdmonsters*, then that's good too."

 That was it.
 That was the end of the meeting.
 They really had little to share since they were still testing the waters and avoiding any chance the other party could call offence or imbalance of power.
 Magic made things very dangerous in terms of how information was spread, because spells like changing voice existed.
-If two parties could converse easily without magic being a potential threat to integrity and honesty, then care had to be prioritized when encountering new communication structures, that which Michel's friends and Matthew, as two novel interlocutors, brought to the table.
+If two parties could converse easily without magic being a potential threat to integrity and honesty, then care still had to be prioritized when encountering new communication structures, that which Michel's friends and Matthew, as two novel interlocutors, brought to the table.